GET IN TOUCH

 Gloria held sway with their mother – so much so, that upon their mother’s death, Gloria revealed that their mother had transferred all of her assets to a trust of which Gloria was the only beneficiary.
 Gloria’s actions resulted in the entire disinheritance of both brothers, betrayed by a sister who used her influence over their mother to exclude them from the estate.
 To make matters worse, Gloria then proceeded to refuse to sell to Max the interest in the family home, breaking the pledge she had made to him.

-Dismayed, Max sought to right the wrong that had been done and disputed the estate – suing not only for his fair share of the estate but, also to hold his sister to the promise she had made to sell Max a one third of interest in the family home.
+Dismayed, Max sought to right the wrong that had been done and disputed the estate – suing not only for his fair share of the estate from the disinheritance but, also to hold his sister to the promise she had made to sell Max a one third of interest in the family home.